StereoNinja/StereoNinja/README.md

 * enable video overlay (display PCB info like BOM directly on screen)
 * Kicad integration
 * AR mode (e.g. for part placement on PCBs, highlighting tracks, etc)

+# FAQ

+### I want to build one!
+Where is the BOM etc?

+Hang on for a bit longer.
+We are preparing the first release for summer 2021.
+We will have a BOM and all the design files you need by then.

+### Do I need a 3D monitor?

+Yes.
+At least for the first version.
+We are planning a side project that would allow using standard monitors by driving shutter glasses with our own control electronics.
+But no work has been done on this yet.

+### How can I contribute?

+At the moment the development is done by a team located at the FabLab München.
+We are currently not prepared for onboarding people who cannot join our in-person meetings.
+But there are some topics where development could be done quite independently, e.g. support for standard monitors (see previous FAQ) or software support for the new Raspberry Pi camera infrastructure.
+In any case, if you interested in joining efforts, get in touch!

+### How can I get in touch with you?

+Drop us an email: stereoninja@fablab-muenchen.de

+We are also on twitter: https://twitter.com/_stereoninja

+---

+Stereo Ninja is a project by FabLab München e.V.
+It is part of the [MakerTools project](https://wiki.fablab-muenchen.de/pages/viewpage.action?pageId=126815075), which is sponsored by the Federal Ministry of Education and Research.